Red flags that someone might be experiencing economic harm

 The most important factor to keep in mind is that someone who is experiencing economic harm may not feel comfortable or safe having a conversation with their partner about what is happening with their money.

-Our coach has experience in financial capability and advocacy and working with those who have experienced family violence or economic harm.
+Our Economic Harm Specialists can provide support with the financial challenges of family violence.
+They have experience in financial capability and advocacy and working with those who have experienced family violence or economic harm.

 If economic harm is occurring, other forms of family violence may also be present and family violence agencies are best placed to work with you to establish whether other forms of abuse are occurring.